da-liii/libmdcpp/README.md

 A markdown implementation forked from [cpp-markdown](http://sourceforge.net/projects/cpp-markdown/).

-It is intended for [KMarknote](https://github.com/sadhen/KMarknoteo).
+It is intended for [KMarkNote](https://github.com/sadhen/KMarkNote).

 ## Install
-First of all, you need install the dependencies.
+First of all, you need to install the dependencies.
 In debian, just
 ```
 sudo apt-get install cmake libboost-all-dev
 ```